Komish/blog-content/2018-01-06_libvirt-target-disk-already-exists.md

 In short-term context (i.e. when you might be adjusting volumes on an instance) this kind of issue may not be difficult to track down, but if you happen to detach on one day and attach a new volume several days or weeks later - it can easily be overlooked.

 So why does this happen?
 My theory is that nova code is not able to determine the letters associated with devices on an instance (which goes back to the bug related to being unable to specify your device on attach).
-What it can likely determine is the number of devices attached - and I assume it's logically determing the next 'letter' to present based on the tiered count of disks already attached to a guest (root disk, local disks such as swap/ephemeral, cinder attached volumes).
+What it can likely determine is the number of devices attached - and I assume it's logically determing the next 'letter' to present based on the tiered count of disks already attached to a guest (root disk > local disks such as swap/ephemeral > cinder attached volumes).
 With this tiering in mind, it makes logical sense that the next available label for a cinder volume should come after these, and the conflict arises when our swap disk is attached in a LATER position than expected.
 Again - all theories, as I have no spent the time to review the code.

 So is this a bug?
 I would think it isn't - ultimately it's handling a situation as cleanly as possible given the constraints of the system (at least as I understand them).
 There may not be a good way to determine the disk labeling that exists currently without reading in the domain configuration - and as I understand it nova-compute tends to avoid READING this configuration as it can be manually modified and therefore cause inconsistencies with nova database records.